Harvest Moon (video game): Reception

 For the release of Harvest Moon on the Wii's Virtual Console, IGN rated the game at 8.5, praising the game's still gorgeous 16-bit graphics and addictive gameplay.
 In 2018, Complex ranked the Harvest Moon 72nd on their "The Best Super Nintendo Games of All Time".
 IGN rated the game 46th in its "Top 100 SNES Games."
 They praised the game being incredibly fun.

 Legacy

 The profitable release of Harvest Moon led to development of a second game in what would become a series, Harvest Moon GB.
 A third installment, Harvest Moon 64, would also be developed.
-For nearly the next two decades, new Harvest Moon games would be released frequently, at which point new games would be released under the title Story of Seasons due to issues with rights when Marvelous chose to move their localization division from Natsume to Xseed Games.
+For nearly the next two decades, new Harvest Moon games would be released frequently, at which point new games would be released under the title Story of Seasons due to issues with rights when Marvelous chose to move their localization division from Natsume Inc. to Xseed Games.